h9nt/igdown/README.md

 # igdown
-> My Simple Instagram Picture Downloader without Login.
+> My Simple Instagram Picture Downloader without Login. <br>
+- Works only for Pictures no videos.
+Made in Python